johanaarstein/dotlottie-player/README.md

 ## Usage

 Add the element `dotlottie-player` to your markup and point `src` to a Lottie animation of your choice.
+It's good practice to set reflective booleans (like `autoplay`, `controls` and `loop`) to an empty string instead of `true`, to mimic how the browser treats them.
+This way you avoid hydration errors, if you're working in SSR environments like Next.js or Nuxt.js.

 ```xml
 <dotlottie-player